Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

+The observation that motion during runs switched abruptly between forward and reverse states (with $\Delta\psi\approx\{0\degree,180\degree\}$, respectively; Figures \ref{Figure 2}B,C,S7A) suggested that reversals could be described as a discrete stochastic process.
+The manner in which reversals contribute to randomization of bearing over a time lag $\tau$ is captured by the autocorrelation function of $\Delta\psi (t)$, $C_{\Delta\psi}(\tau) \equiv \langle \cos(\Delta \psi(t+\tau)-\Delta \psi(t)) \rangle$.
+We found that $C_{\Delta\psi}(\tau)$ decayed nearly exponentially to a non-zero baseline (Figure \ref{Figure 3}C, Figure S7C).
+This is the predicted behavior for the autocorrelation function of the simplest of two-state processes (a ``random telegraph process''):

-In principle, the forward and reverse states could be characterized by differences in motility parameters other than these transition times, as forward and reverse motion are driven by distinct command interneurons in \textit{C. elegans} \cite{Chalfie1985,Piggott2011}.
-However, we found that mean speeds were nearly identical between forward and reverse runs (Figure \ref{Figure S-FwdRevSpeed}).
+in which the distribution of forward and reverse run intervals ($T_\text{fwd}$ and $T_\text{rev}$) are completely determined by a single time constant ($\tau_\text{fwd}$ and $\tau_\text{rev}$, respectively).
+The random telegraph process yields an autocorrelation function that decays exponentially as $C_{\Delta\psi}(\tau)=C_{\Delta\psi}(\infty)+\left(1-C_{\Delta\psi}(\infty)\right)e^{-\tau/\tau_{RT}}$ to a minimum value $ C_{\Delta\psi}(\infty) \equiv ( (\tau_\text{fwd}-\tau_\text{rev})/(\tau_\text{rev} + \tau_\text{fwd}))^2 $ with a timescale $\tau_{RT}\equiv \left( \tau_\text{fwd}^{-1} + \tau_\text{rev}^{-1} \right)^{-1} $ \cite{Papoulis1984}.
+Results obtained from fitting the autocorrelation function are consistent with those obtained from the distribution of time intervals between detected switching events (figure S7, SI).
+In principle, the forward and reverse states could be characterized by differences in motility parameters of our model other than these transition times, as forward and reverse motion are driven by distinct command interneurons in \textit{C. elegans} \cite{Chalfie1985,Piggott2011}.
+However, we found that run speeds were nearly identical between forward and reverse runs (Figure S8).
 While we expect that this symmetry will be broken under some specific conditions, such as the escape response \cite{Culotti1978a}, the strong speed correlation between the two states motivates the assumption, adopted in our model, that reversals change only the bearing (by 180\degree) and the propensity to reverse direction, represented in our model by the time constants $\tau_{\text{fwd}}$ and $\tau_{\text{rev}}$.